ucfnchb/0021_Group-Prototype/README.md

 ![image](https://github.com/ucfnchb/0021_Group-Prototype/assets/146268411/6a6c78ec-37d7-48a3-bc7a-b0236b874a3e)

 ## Product Video: https://www.youtube.com/watch?v=u9kxgSY_1j8
+For more Information please see uploaded Powerpoint Presentations.
 ## Features
 * Real-Time Data Visualization: Using tide and wind data to illustrate their effects on wave motion and beach coverage.
 * Physical Prototype: Features a motorized mechanism that simulates ocean wave movements correlated with real-time wind speed data.